rugbyprof/2143-Object-Oriented-Programming/Assignments/10-P02/README.md

   - http://www.graphviz.org/doc/info/attrs.html
   - https://graphviz.org/Gallery/directed/crazy.html

-### Requirements
+### Possible Uses

-Write a c++ class or classes to implement a graphviz language "wrapper" or "facade".
-This means we will be implementing a (tiny) subset of the graphviz language capability so we can visualize some of the typical data structures that we have learned up to now (from 1063 and or 3013).
-If you haven't 3013, then let me tell you what you should be thinking about:
+Your c++ class or classes could be used as a GraphViz language "wrapper" or "facade".
+This means we could implement a (tiny) subset of the GraphViz language capability so we can visualize some of the typical data structures that we have learned up to now (from 1063 and or 3013).
+If you haven't had 3013, these are the structures I am talking about:

 #### Linked List